 Christo Dagorov, tired of pure hyperrealism, started to merge and overlay objects on the surface of his work.
 These images, and mesmerizing visual effects insinuated horror-vacui.
 Aware of the potential of the new techniques he was working with, Dagorov created a new style involving the experimental aspects of his practice (for example, his method of hand-engraving chromium nickel steel plates with dentists’ tools).
 He continued to experiment, and Dagorov realized that the professional exploration of his vision was his life’s work.

 Christo Dagorov does not identify himself with a codified artistic movement.
 His singular imagination is focused on a productive plan.
-His work is hard to classify.
 The evidence is fecund, and indicates a way forward.